Categories: Mobile

 AnchorFree, the makers of the extremely popular Virtual Private Network applications (VPN), Hotspot Shield and ExpatShield have released their first iOS app, and it’s one you’re probably going to want to download.

-Following on from Lookout Internet Security, which released its own iOS app few weeks ago, AnchorFree’s Hotspot app has been designed to protect iPad/iPhone/iPod users’ privacy.
+Following on from Lookout Internet Security, which released its own iOS app a few weeks ago, AnchorFree’s Hotspot app has been designed to protect iPad/iPhone/iPod users’ privacy.
 The app works by encrypting the iOS’s data connection when users are surfing or using another app.

 The app itself works in the device’s background and converts standard http requests to https requests – this is the kind of data protection your banking and financial websites use.
 What this means in reality is that when using your iOS device, for example, over a public Wi-Fi connection devices on the same connection will not be able to snoop on data being transferred between your iOS device and the web.